-Get your mitts on collapsible, fold out, or pop-up products, sometimes for the price of a takeaway latte.
+Get your hands on collapsible, fold out, or pop-up products, sometimes for the price of a takeaway coffee.
 Items such as tabletop ironing boards, collapsible or pop-up laundry hampers, clotheshorses, and the like are great space-saving solutions for your caravan.
 Furthermore, drawer dividers and utensil trays are other handy products that will save you clutter.

-Granted, your family might think you’ve turned into a pirate but if you’re armed with a bunch of hooks you are likely to discover room you didn’t know your van had.
+If you’re armed with a bunch of hooks, you are likely to discover room you didn’t know your van had.
 Hanging items from hooks, such as cooking utensils and keys, is not only great for saving space in your caravan but it’s a practical addition that allows you to easily locate items with ease.
 Alternatively, clips or suction caps are just as useful.